 Lots of cyclists probably don’t think too hard about the footwear they wear until after the fact.
 When it comes down to it, you already have a lot to consider when it comes to your bike it probably just slips the mind.
-But after that third or so rock smacks into your toe, or you slip off after changing gears you realize your shoes just aren’t cutting it.
+But after that third or so rock smacks into your toe, or you slip off after changing gears you realize your pair just isn’t cutting it.
 Well, Runnerclick knows the solution.

 - Shimano SHR065 Road

 Fi'zi:k R5B Uomo Boa

 Take a look at this cycling shoe and it just has that powerful and sleek appearance.
 And its look goods is backed up by by how well it performs.
 The R5B has a Microfiber upper that is durable to meet the demands of racing, yet flexible, comfortable and lightweight.
 This material has tiny, diamond-shaped perforations that provides ventilation so that feet stay dry.
 It is equipped with Boa did controls, as well as micro straps at the bottom for a more snug fit.
 It also has a reflective strip on the back of the heel for increased visibility when rising at night or in inclement weather.